zzuse/dotfiles/README.md

     #help
     mackup -h

+you may use follow commands more often:

+    # Launch it and back up your files
+    mackup backup
+    # Launch it and restore your files
+    mackup restore

 Only for me
 ------------

 this part include multi-platform configure:
+(deprecated)

 * this can be more smart if adding system detecting code.
 * bashrc and bash_aliases is for Ubuntu